Tutorial: Single chromosome optimization using OpenMiChroM¶

-This tutorial enables performing optimization in MiChroM Parameters (Second-order optimization -> Hessian inversion)
+This tutorial performs optimization in the MiChroM Parameters (Second-order optimization -> Hessian inversion)¶

-The first step is import the OpenMiChroM modules.
+The first step is to import the OpenMiChroM modules.

-Types optimization is available in OpenMichroM version 1.0.5
+Types optimization is available starting in the OpenMichroM version 1.0.7.

 [1]: